LorenzoM1997/Deep-tic-tac-toe/README.md

     tensorboard --logdir tensorflow_logs

+**Disclaimer :** some of the code was written a few years ago and got deprecated.
+I reviewed and corrected the main part of code recently to fix that, but other parts of the code may still be broken.
+Run `main.py` if you want something that is sure to work.

 ## Results
 The best result achieved for now was human-like performance after 100K episodes, in the Monte Carlo tree version.
 The result is achieved independently by the use of the neural network, but the purpose of the neural network will be evident in more complex games.